Rugby School: Rugby football

 The game of Rugby football owes its name to the school.

 The legend of William Webb Ellis and the origin of the game is commemorated by a plaque on the school grounds.
-The story is that Webb Ellis was the first to pick up a football and run with it, and thus invent a new sport.
+The story is that Webb Ellis was the first to take possession of the football and run with it, and thus invent the distinctive ball-handling football code.
 However, the sole source of the story is Matthew Bloxam, a former pupil but not a contemporary of Webb Ellis.
 In October 1876, four years after the death of Webb Ellis, in a letter to the school newspaper The Meteor he quotes an unknown friend relating the story to him.
 He elaborated on the story four years later in another letter to The Meteor, but shed no further light on its source.
-Richard Lindon, a boot and shoemaker who had premises across the street from the school's main entrance in Lawrence Sheriff Street, is credited with the invention of the "oval" rugby ball, the rubber inflatable bladder and the brass hand pump.

-There were no standard rules for football in Webb Ellis's time at Rugby (1816–1825) and most varieties involved carrying the ball.
+There were no written rules for football at Rugby School in Webb Ellis's time (1816–1825) and most varieties involved carrying the ball.
 The games played at Rugby were organised by the pupils and not the masters, the rules being a matter of custom and not written down.
 They were frequently changed and modified with each new intake of students.

+Richard Lindon, a boot and shoemaker who had premises across the street from the school's main entrance in Lawrence Sheriff Street, is credited with the invention of the "oval" rugby ball, the rubber inflatable bladder and the brass hand pump.

+The School's football laws were first put in writing in 1845.
+This lineage from football at Rugby School continued into the founding rules of rugby union, American football, Canadian football and rugby league.
+Rugby School 'old boy' Tom Wills co-founded Australian rules football in Melbourne.